timwaters/mapwarper/README_API.md

 |               | json      |              | use to specify JSON output, rather than HTML or XML | optional | |
 | page		        |           | integer      | the page number; use to get the next or previous page of search results | optional            | |

-Format the query in JSON.
+Format the request in JSON.

 **Request Example**